 Pool A Pool B Pool C Pool D

-I 2 3 4
+1 2 3 4

 8 7 6 5

 9 10 11 12

 16 15 14 13

 17 18

 - E3.3.
-The #I seed for each pool gets placed according to the ranking list of teams. - E3.4.
-The next "n" number of teams from the ranking list, where "n" = the number of pools, are randomly drawn into the next "n" number of positions.
+The #1 seed for each pool gets placed according to the ranking list of teams. - E3.4.
+The next "n" number of teams from the ranking list, where "n" = the number of pools, are randomly drawn into the next "n" number of positions. - E3.4.1.

-- E3.4.1.
 For systems with 4 or more pools "n" is always a minimum of 4 and a maximum of 50% of the number of pools (while enough unplaced teams remain) - E3.5.
 Repeat step E3.4 until all teams are placed. - E3.6.
 If the placement of a set of teams results in a country having more than two (2) teams in a single pool WFDF may adjust the random draw of that set of teams to avoid this situation.
+Teams may only be moved within their random draw pot of "n" teams (see E3.4) to achieve this goal.

-E4.Bids to National Team Events (WBUC)
+E4.
+Bids to National Team Events (WCBU)

 - E4.1.
-Where space is available, all WFDF Member Federations will receive one (1) bid in each playing division for each event. - E4.2.
+For each division, where space is available, all WFDF Member Federations indicating an expression of interest for each division will receive one (1) bid in each playing division for each event. - E4.2.
 Where events have limitations on the number of teams or participants, WFDF will reduce the number of bids offered to Member Federations by the following criteria implemented in order.
 No Federation will receive more than one (1) bid per playing division.
 For section E4.2.1 & E4.2.2 WFDF may limit the number of bids offered using the most recent WFDF World Rankings of Beach Ultimate if implementing that criteria for all Member Federations exceeds the event capacity. - E4.2.1.
-WFDF Member Federations receive one (1) bid in each playing division if that division was included in that Federations previous calendar year's National Championships or if that division is planned to be included in that Federations current calendar year's National Championships. - E4.2.2.
-WFDF Member Federations receive one (1) bid in each playing division in which the Member Federation had a team participating in the previous Continental or World event, whichever has occurred more recently. - E4.2.3.
-WFDF Member Federations which have not received a bid to any division in previous steps will be offered bids based on the current WFDF World Rankings of Beach Ultimate until such time as division size/event capacity has been reached. - E4.2.3.1.
-The highest ranked Member Federation will be offered a single team in the division of their choice.
-The next highest ranked Member Federation will then be offered a single team in the division of their choice, and so on. - E4.2.3.2.
-WFDF may restrict the choice of division from E4.2.3.1 if a division is deemed to be "full" from previous bids offered.
+WFDF Member Federations receive one (1) bid in each playing division - E4.2.1. in which the Member Federation placed a team in the top nine (9) (including ties), from the previous relevant World National Team Event. - E4.2.2.
+WFDF Member Federations not receiving a bid from E4.2.1 will receive one (1) bid in each playing division in which the Member Federation placed a team in the top three (3) (including ties), following the removal of teams from countries receiving bids in E4.2.1, from that country's previous relevant Continental Event concluding the year prior to the event.. - E4.2.3.
+Remaining bids for each division will be given to WFDF Member Federations who have not received a bid in E4.2.1 or E4.2.2 based on the current WFDF World Ultimate Rankings as of the time of close of registration for the event.